sersoft-gmbh/swift-smtp/README.md

 Once you have a `Configuration` (together with an NIO EventLoopGroup), you can create a `Mailer`.
 The mailer is responsible for setting up the NIO channel that connects to the SMTP server and delivers the email.

 With a `Mailer` at your disposal, you can use it to send an `Email`.
-Since SMTP terminates the connection after each delivery, `Mailer` needs to create a new connection per `Email` that is to be delivered.
+Since SMTP terminates the connection after each delivery, `Mailer` will create a new connection per `Email` that is to be delivered.

 To use SwiftSMTP, add the following package dependency:
 ```swift